What is a Low Vision Therapist, Orientation and Mobility Specialist, or Vision Rehabilitation Therapist?

 - Internet browser software

-What education is needed to be a Low Vision Therapist, Orientation and Mobility Specialist, or Vision Rehabilitation Therapist?
+What education or degrees do I need to become a Low Vision Therapist, Orientation and Mobility Specialist, or Vision Rehabilitation Therapist?

-Where Low Vision Therapists, Orientation and Mobility Specialists, and Vision Rehabilitation Therapists Work
+Who Employs Low Vision Therapists, Orientation and Mobility Specialists, and Vision Rehabilitation Therapists?

 Low Vision Therapists, Orientation and Mobility Specialists, and Vision Rehabilitation Therapists work in the following industries:

-Those thinking about becoming a Low Vision Therapist, Orientation and Mobility Specialist, or Vision Rehabilitation Therapist might also be interested in the following careers:
+Those interested in being a Low Vision Therapist, Orientation and Mobility Specialist, or Vision Rehabilitation Therapist may also be interested in:

 References: